Is Lightwave Logic Stock a Good Investment?

 Examine Lightwave Logic Stock

 Researching Lightwave Logic's stock involves analyzing various aspects of the company and its industry to make an informed investment decision.
 The key areas to focus on are fundamentals, business model and competitive advantage.
 It is also important to analyze trends in revenue, net income, and cash flow, as well as key financial ratios, such as price-to-earnings (P/E), price-to-sales (P/S), and debt-to-equity (D/E).
-About 28.0% of the company shares are owned by institutional investors.
-The company recorded a loss per share of 0.18.
+About 27.0% of the company shares are owned by institutional investors.
+The book value of Lightwave Logic was now reported as 0.27.
+The company recorded a loss per share of 0.19.
 Lightwave Logic had not issued any dividends in recent years.

 To determine if Lightwave Logic is a good investment, evaluating the company's potential for future growth is also very important.
 This may include expanding into new markets, launching new products or services, or improving operational efficiency.
 Companies with strong growth prospects can be more attractive investments.
 This aspect of the research should be conducted in the context of the overall market and industry in which the company operates and should include an analysis of growth potential, competitive landscape, and any regulatory or economic factors that could impact the business.
 Some of the essential points regarding Lightwave Logic's research are outlined below:

-Lightwave Logic had very high historical volatility over the last 90 days
+Lightwave Logic generated a negative expected return over the last 90 days

-The company reported the previous year's revenue of 40.5 K. Net Loss for the year was (21.04 M) with profit before overhead, payroll, taxes, and interest of 0.
+The company reported the previous year's revenue of 95.61 K. Net Loss for the year was (22.54 M) with profit before overhead, payroll, taxes, and interest of 88.21 K.

 Lightwave Logic Quarterly Accounts Payable